denis-stepanov/advent/README.md

 Once the ads are over, AdVent turns the sound back on (not part of this demo).

+Web TV is nice for testing, but the main target are conventional TV-sets.
+Here is an example of AdVent on a Raspberry Pi controlling a Sony BRAVIA TV-set:

+![AdVent on Raspberry Pi](https://user-images.githubusercontent.com/22733222/180578361-5f08129c-bd5b-498e-8b03-324fc9c2b74d.jpg)

+## How Stuff Works

 AdVent functions by comparing live sound with a database of known ad jingles using open source sound recognition software [Dejavu](https://github.com/denis-stepanov/dejavu).
 Because of Dejavu doing all the heavy lifting, AdVent code is ridiculously small - the core consists of circa 50 lines of code; the rest being nice-to-have sugar.
 A database of jingles is available as a separate repository [AdVent Database](https://github.com/denis-stepanov/advent-db) and is open for contributions.

-There is no need to inform AdVent of which exact channel you are watching - it will probe for all known channels simultaneously.
+There is no need to inform AdVent of an exact channel you are watching - it will probe for all known channels simultaneously.

-AdVent on a Raspberry Pi controlling a Sony BRAVIA TV-set:

-![AdVent on Raspberry Pi](https://user-images.githubusercontent.com/22733222/180578361-5f08129c-bd5b-498e-8b03-324fc9c2b74d.jpg)

-## How Stuff Works

-Diagram below shows in blue a standard workflow for a person listening to a TV and muting TV sound with a remote.
+A diagram below shows in blue a standard workflow for a person listening to a TV and muting TV sound with a remote.

 ![AdVent Workflow](https://user-images.githubusercontent.com/22733222/180874326-85a9d62a-3681-4ad0-b29a-7d356529fe8d.png)